khsergvl/sql/02_assignments/design_a_logical_model.md

 );

 ## Question 3
 The store wants to keep customer addresses.
 Propose two architectures for the CUSTOMER_ADDRESS table, one that will retain changes, and another that will overwrite.
 Which is type 1, which is type 2?

-_Hint, search type 1 vs type 2 slowly changing dimensions._
+Type 1
+CREATE TABLE IF NOT EXISTS CustomerAddress (
+        id INT PRIMARY KEY,
+	customer_id INT,
+	address VARCHAR(100),
+	unit VARCHAR(3),
+	zip VARCHAR(6),
+	region VARCHAR(100),
+	country VARCHAR(100),
+	FOREIGN KEY (customer_id) REFERENCES Customer(id)
+);

+Type 2 - no history, overwrite, primary key is cusotmer id, records are not unique per Customer CREATE TABLE IF NOT EXISTS CustomerAddress (
+        customer_id INT PRIMARY KEY,
+	address VARCHAR(100),
+	unit VARCHAR(3),
+	zip VARCHAR(6),
+	region VARCHAR(100),
+	country VARCHAR(100),
+	FOREIGN KEY (customer_id) REFERENCES Customer(id)
+);

 Bonus: Are there privacy implications to this, why or why not?
 ```
+Audit logs is best practise.
+So history here is must have.
+It will prevents i.e. Employee to send orders themself and revert address.
 ```

 ## Question 4